Skip to main content

 If a faculty member has fulfilled these two requirements, they will submit a current copy of the form Request for an Online-Only Teaching Assignment and Agreement to her or his Academic Administrator.

 The form includes a statement of how the faculty member will contribute to other faculty duties outside of teaching.
-It requires signature approval from the Academic Administrator and Dean.
-Copies of approved Requests for an Online-Only Teaching Assignment will be kept by the Department and the Provost's Office (coupled with the salary load document).
+It requires signature approval from the Academic Supervisor, Dean, and Provost.
+Copies of approved Requests for an Online-Only Teaching Assignment will be kept by the Department and the Provost Office (coupled with the salary load document).

 Compensation